langflow-ai/langflow/docs/docs/Getting-Started/welcome-to-langflow.md

 ## Community and Support

 Join Langflow's vibrant community of developers and AI enthusiasts.
-You can join discussions, share your projects, and get support through:
+See the following resources to join discussions, share your projects, and get support:

 * [Contribute to Langflow](contributing-how-to-contribute)
 * [Langflow Discord Server](https://discord.gg/EqksyE2EX9)